 Table 2 shows total commercial and non-commercial use by day of the week.
-Saturday was the busiest day in 2021 for both user groups.
-Tuesday was the slowest day for non-commercial users, Monday for commercial groups.
+Sunday was the busiest day in 2022 for both user groups, Typically, Saturday was the busiest day in previous seasons.
+Monday was the slowest day for non-commercial users and commercial groups.
 Monitoring took place primarily on Saturday and Sunday, while relying on camera coverage Monday-Friday, with employees monitoring when available.